AnyFetch/app.anyfetch.com/README.md

 ## How to use it

 Before running any of these commands you need to install all the requierements.
+To load all the dependents packages you will need to launch `npm install` and `bower install`.

 ```
 	grunt serve				#launch the developement server